FinFetChannel/RayTracingMazeCppOlcPge/README.md

 Basic inputs are similar to FPS games, with WASD for movement and mouse for orientation (optionally QERF), the esc key is reserved for quitters.

+### Engine

+The game is built on top of the [PixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine) from [javidx9](https://www.youtube.com/channel/UC-yuWVUplUJZvieEligKBkA).

 ## Code

 The code is a bit messy, following the basic structure: